 Medicare Advantage includes all of the coverage provided by Medicare Parts A and B, and the plans often include additional benefits, usually including integrated Medicare Part D prescription drug coverage and often including coverage for things like dental and vision care.
 But Medicare Advantage insurers establish their own provider networks, which are generally localized and more limited than the nationwide network for Original Medicare.
 Out-of-pocket costs for Medicare Advantage are often higher than they would be if a beneficiary had Original Medicare plus a Medigap plan.

-Wisconsin’s Medicare Advantage market is robust: Medicare Advantage plans are available state-wide, and residents in every county have access to at least 11 Medicare Advantage plans, and in most cases, more than 20.
-In Waukesha and Brown counties, there are 47 Medicare Advantage plans for sale.
+Wisconsin’s Medicare Advantage market is robust: Medicare Advantage plans are available state-wide, and residents in nearly every county have access to at least 30 Medicare Advantage plans.
+In some counties, there are more than 60 Medicare Advantage plans for sale.

 Time to sign up for Medicare?